thulab/iotdb-quality/README.md

 # Introduction

-## What is TsClean-IoTDB
+## What is IoTDB-Quality
 TsClean is developed independently by the National Engineering Laboratory for Big Data Software, Tsinghua University.
 It is a data quality system of international advanced level.
 It focuses on data quality and provides a solid foundation for the application of industrial big data.
 It has been widely used in many industrial scenes and well received by users.

-TsClean-IoTDB is User Defined Functions (UDF) of [Apache IoTDB](https://github.com/apache/iotdb).
+IoTDB-Quality is User Defined Functions (UDF) of [Apache IoTDB](https://github.com/apache/iotdb).
 It implements many key functions of TsClean including data quality indicator calculation, value filling, value repairing, etc.

 ## Quick Start
-1. Download the JAR with all dependencies of TsClean-IoTDB.
+1. Download the JAR with all dependencies.
 2. Copy the JAR package to `ext\udf` under the directory of IoTDB server.
 3. Register the UDFs with the following SQL statements in IoTDB: